-O.L. - Overload or Long Time Fault
+- O.L.
+Overload or Long Time Fault

-S.T. - Short Time Fault
+- S.T.
+Short Time Fault

-S.C. - Short Circuit or Instantaneous Fault
+- S.C.
+Short Circuit or Instantaneous Fault

-G.F. - Ground Fault
+- G.F.
+Ground Fault

 When a fault occurs, the fault information is stored in the trip unit by latching the appropriate red LED fault indicator to the "On" position.
 When the Query button is depressed, the latched fault indicator will light.
-The electrical power to the indicators is automatically stored in the trip unit, eliminating the needfor a battery pack.
+The electrical power to the indicators is automatically stored in the trip unit, eliminating the need for a battery pack.
 A hole is provided in the transparent cover to allow the user access to the Query button.

-NOTE: During trip unit power up, a fault indicator LED will latch, providing a means to check that the circuitry is properly operating.
+NOTE: During trip unit power up, the S.C. fault indicator will latch, providing a means to check that the circuitry is properly operating.
 In the case of a fault, the proper indicator will be latched to the fault position.
 The indicator circuitry always latches the most recent event.